AdaCore/why3/doc/itp.rst

 -  Replay of an existing proof script.

-An example of such an interaction is given in the tutorial section [sec:gui].
+An example of such an interaction is given in the :ref:`tutorial section <sec.gui>`.

-Some proof assistants offer more than one possible editor, a choice between the use of a dedicated editor and the use of the Emacs editor and the ProofGeneral mode.
-Selection of the preferred mode can be made in ``why3ide`` preferences, under the “Editors” tab.
+Some proof assistants offer more than one possible editor, e.g., a choice between the use of a dedicated editor and the use of the Emacs editor and the ProofGeneral mode.
+Selection of the preferred mode can be made in :menuselection:`File --> Preferences`, under the :guilabel:`Editors` tab.

 .. _sec.realizations: